erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

 Unfortunately, this means your current automation approach using the local /admin/lib/tariff endpoint is no longer supported on your system.

-Recommendation: Contact Enphase support and ask them to help you set up your self*consumption and peak*time battery behaviors using one of the supported methods above, since the local REST API approach is no longer compatible with Cloud*sourced schedules.
+Recommendation: Contact Enphase support and ask them to help you set up your self-consumption and peak-time battery behaviors using one of the supported methods above, since the local REST API approach is no longer compatible with Cloud-sourced schedules.

 Would you like me to help you connect with a support agent to discuss alternative solutions?

-- *me: Is it possible to revert to "Gateway*sourced battery schedules"?*
+- *me: Is it possible to revert to "Gateway-sourced battery schedules"?*

 Enphase Assistant:

-Based on the documentation I found, it does not appear to be possible to revert to Gateway*sourced battery schedules.
+Based on the documentation I found, it does not appear to be possible to revert to Gateway-sourced battery schedules.

-What Happened: Enphase implemented a company*wide transition throughout Q2 2026 (which includes June 17th) to migrate all systems from Gateway*sourced schedules to Cloud*sourced schedules.
+What Happened: Enphase implemented a company-wide transition throughout Q2 2026 (which includes June 17th) to migrate all systems from Gateway-sourced schedules to Cloud-sourced schedules.
 Your system was transitioned as part of this rollout.

 Key Points:

-    This is a permanent, system*wide migration not a per*system configuration
+    This is a permanent, system-wide migration not a per-system configuration

     The documentation states: "Once a system's schedule is sourced from the Enlighten Cloud, battery tariff settings can no longer be configured by triggering REST tasks to /admin/lib/tariff"

-    There is no documented way to revert back to Gateway*sourced schedules
+    There is no documented way to revert back to Gateway-sourced schedules

 However: I don't have explicit documentation stating that reversion is impossible.
 It's possible that: